Vivo Film: Films produced

 In September 2015 Innocence of Memories by Grant Gee, a UK coproduction, was presented at the “Authors’ Days” of Venice Film Festival.

 In 2016, Children of the Night by Andrea De Sica was premiered in competition at the 2016 Torino Film Festival, where it was the only Italian film in competition.
 Thanks to that movie, Andrea De Sica won a Silver Ribbon Award for Best New Director and he was nominated for a David di Donatello Award as Best New Director.

 In 2017, Nico, 1988 by Susanna Nicchiarelli, a biographical film based on the last years of Christa Päffgen (Nico), opened the section Orizzonti at the 74th Venice Film Festival, where it won the Best Film award.
 In addition the movie received 4 David di Donatello, including the Best Original Script award.

 Still in 2017, Vivo Film produced both Jacopo Quadri's documentary Lorello e Brunello, premiered in the official competition at the Torino Film Festival where it was given the Cipputti Award and a Special Mention of the Jury, and Looking for Oum Kulthum by Shirin Neshat, a co-production between Italy, Germany and Austria, which was presented at the “Authors’ Days” of Venice Film Festival and lately at the Toronto International Film Festival.

 In 2018, Daughter of Mine by Laura Bispuri had its premiere in the official competition of Berlinale and it won the FIREBIRD AWARD at the Hong Kong International Film Festival, the Media Choice for the Best Film at the Shangai Film Festival and the Golden Anchor Award at the Haifa International Film Festival.

-Vivo Film is currently committed in the post production of Federico Bondi's Dafne, Michela Occhipinti's Flesh Out and Maura Delpero's Hogar.
+Vivo Film is currently committed in the post production of Federico Bondi's Dafne, Michela Occhipinti's Flesh Out and Maura Delpero's Maternal.